Northeast Hub photo collage

 Leadership

-• Erin Scanlon, Ph.D., Assistant Professor in Residence, will serve as STEM Faculty Mentor.
+• Erin Scanlon, Ph.D., Assistant Professor in Residence, Department of Physics, serves as CLI and STEM Faculty Mentor.

-• Shea Charles, M.A., Graduate Assistant, will assist in program management and development.
+• Shea Charles, M.A., Graduate Assistant, assists in program management and development.

 University of Cincinnati logo